Xinrui6/java-database-capstone/schema-design.md

 - Specialization: String, Not null
 - email: string, not null, unique
 - password: String, not null
+- phone: String, not null
 - role: String, not null
-- avaiable_slots: List of DATETIME, NOT NULL
+- avaiable_slots: List of Stringd, NOT NULL
-- appointments: LIST of appointments, one to Many(Foreign key -> apointment(id))
 ### Table: patients
 - id: Long, Primary Key, auto Increment
 - name: String, not null